mlad9304/ethical-frenchie-syna-dev/content/blog/7-french-bulldog-facts-that-might-surprise-and-astound-you/index.md

 +++
-title = "7 French Bulldog Facts that Might Surprise and Astound You" date = "2019-03-18" categories = ["frenchie", "french-bulldog", "frenchie-kb"] summary = """
+title = "7 French Bulldog Facts that Might Surprise and Astound You" date = "2019-03-18" categories = ["frenchie", "french bulldog", "frenchie kb"] summary = """
 1. French Bulldogs are a Hit with Hollywood Royalty With their calm French Bulldog temperament and undeniable star-quality, it may not shock you to learn that celebrities go gaga for Frenchies!
 """